Wilfrid Kaptoum: New England Revolution

 On 23 December 2020, the New England Revolution of Major League Soccer announced the signing of Kaptoum on a free transfer.
 He scored his first goal for the club against Chicago Fire on 16 October 2021.
 Following the 2022 season, New England opted to decline his contract option.

 Las Palmas

 On 13 January 2023, Kaptoum returned to Spain and its second division, after signing a short-term deal with UD Las Palmas.

 AEK Larnaca

 On 13 July 2023, Kaptoum joined Cypriot First Division club AEK Larnaca FC.

 Panserraikos

 On 27 July 2024, Kaptoum moved to Super League Greece side Panserraikos FC.
 He only made nine appearances for the side before leaving.

 Gimnàstic

 On 24 July 2025, Kaptoum returned to Spain and went on a trial at Gimnàstic de Tarragona.
-On 5 August, he signed a one-year contract with the Primera Federación side.
+On 5 August, he signed a one-year contract with the Primera Federación side, but terminated his link the following 2 February.

+CP Cacareño

+On 4 February 2026, Kaptoum joined Spanish club CP Cacereño of the Primera Federación.

 International career

+On 16 November 2018, he appeared for the first time on the bench of the Cameroon national team, without coming on, during a match against Morocco as part of the 2019 Africa Cup of Nations qualification, a 2–0 defeat.

-In 2019, Kaptoum was called up to the Cameroon national team by coach Clarence Seedorf to participate in the final phase of the 2019 Africa Cup of Nations held in Egypt.
+Subsequently, in 2019, he was selected by coach Clarence Seedorf to take part in the final phase of the 2019 Africa Cup of Nations in Egypt, despite never having made his debut for the national team.
+Cameroon were eliminated in the round of 16 by Nigeria, with Kaptoum remaining on the bench.